Alstom: Sale of energy businesses to General Electric

-November 2015–present
+November 2015 – present

 In November 2015, Alstom was awarded a contract by the Indian Railways to construct an electric locomotive factory in Madhepura (Bihar), receiving an initial order of 800 twin-section 9MW locomotives for use on the Eastern Dedicated Freight Corridor, valued at ₹190 billion (about US$2.9 billion).
-This factory was to be operated under a joint venture with the Ministry of Railways (26%) at a cost of ₹ 13 billion (roughly US$200 million).
+This factory was to be operated under a joint venture with the Ministry of Railways (26%) at a cost of ₹13 billion (roughly US$200 million).

-During 2015, Alstom decided to increase its shareholding in Russian locomotive manufacturer Transmashholding, its stake rising from 25% to 33%, at a reported cost of €54 million.
-It has originally acquired its 25% stake in Transmashholding during early 2010.
-As a consequence of an alignment agreement between Transmashholding and another entity, LocoTech-Service, Alstom's stake in the former decreased to 20% in August 2018.

 In September 2015, it was announced that Amtrak would award Alstom a contract for $2.5 billion for the next generation high-speed train sets for the Northeast Corridor.
 This would result in the creation of 750 jobs across upstate New York with 400 direct manufacturing jobs at Alstom.
-The order for 28 trains was officially confirmed in August 2016 by Amtrak.
+The order for 28 Avelia Liberty trainsets was officially confirmed in August 2016 by Amtrak.
 These trainsets are manufactured at Alstom's plant in Hornell, New York.

 In March 2016, a joint venture of Alstom and Gibela began construction of a new 60000 m2 train building factory in Dunnotar, outside of Johannesburg, South Africa.
 Initial orders for the factory included 580 X'Trapolis Mega passenger trains for Passenger Rail Agency of South Africa under a €4 billion contract that was awarded in 2013.

 In September 2016, Alstom announced it was to cease locomotive manufacturing at its Belfort (France) site by 2018 due to low orders; remaining production activity was to be transferred to its facility of Alstom DDF in Reichshoffen, Alsace.
 However, during October 2016, the French state placed an order of about €650 million for 15 TGV Euroduplex trains; an order for 20 locomotives; plus an order for 30 intercity trains to be built at Reichshoffen.
 Together, these orders were sufficient to prevent the Belfort plant's closure in the short to medium term.

 In June 2017, Alstom opened the largest train modernisation facility in the UK at Halebank on the outskirts of Liverpool.
 Initial work involved the repainting of the Class 390 Pendolinos.

-In December 2018, three executives of Alstom were found guilty of conspiracy to corrupt following an investigation by the Serious Fraud Office into allegations of several Lithuanian politicians and officials being offered bribes in return for securing contracts.
+On 12 November 2024, Alstom announced on their official website that the first of 35 fully automated Metropolis trains has been delivered to Taiwan.
+The four-car stainless-steel train can carry up to 700 passengers, including 108 seated, with speeds up to 100 km/h.

+In September 2025, Alstom was awarded a $1,066m (NZD) contract to build and maintain 18 new battery trains in Wellington.
+The trains will be built in India.
+The trains will arrive in NZ in around 2029 and enter service in 2030.